Cyber insurance: what is it, and why do you need it?

 As you shop for cyber insurance, you won’t typically deal directly with re-insurance companies, but they play an important role behind the scenes.
 Re-insurance is best described as “the insurance of insurance companies.”
 Cyber Magazine explains: “Reinsurers have taken on an important role in the cyber insurance ecosystem over the past two years.
 They provide cybersecurity, share underwriting knowledge, give actuarial support, and help manage accumulation risk, in addition to enabling the pure risk transfer.”

-What does cyber insurance cover and what does it not cover?
+What does cyber insurance cover and not cover?

 There are two major types of cyber insurance coverage: third-party liability coverage and first-party coverage.
 You may choose to purchase either or both types of coverage.